UK Islamic Mission: History

-UK Islamic Mission (UKIM) is a registered charity and Islamic organization based in the United Kingdom.
 It is registered with the Charity Commission for England and Wales, and the Fundraising Standards Board (FRSB), the UK's independent regulator for charity fundraising.

 UKIM that was formed in 1962 to "cater for the needs of a new growing Muslim community" in the UK.
 It started with the aim of meeting the needs of the British Muslim community by "establishing mosques for worship, catering for the religious education of children, organising religious and community functions, and producing basic literature on Islam in English."